dashpay/docs/docs/user/masternodes/setup-evonode.rst

 Masternode Installation
 =======================

-The following options are available for installing Dash masternode software:

-- :ref:`Dashmate installation (recommended) <evonode-setup-install-dashmate>`
-- :ref:`Manual installation <evonode-setup-install-manual>`
+Dash Platform will include multiple services that must be configured properly for an Evolution masternode to operate correctly.
+A :ref:`dashmate-based installation
+<evonode-setup-install-dashmate>` is recommended to ensure your configuration is functional.

 .. _evonode-setup-install-dashmate: